 What Should I Do If I’ve Been Charged With A Maryland Second Degree Assault?

 It goes without saying that anyone charged with having committed a crime in the state of Maryland is facing one of, if not the most, dire situations of their life.
-The consequences of a criminal conviction are lasting and can be devastating to one's educational, residential and career prospects.
+Attorney Eric T. Kirk says the consequences of a criminal conviction are lasting and can be devastating to one’s educational, residential and career prospects.

 It is of vital importance that the defendant in a Maryland assault prosecution understand the both the nature of the charge and the evidence to be used against them.